-Introduction to Express routing
+Introduction to Express Routing

-GET /
+GET /todos

-Routing is a process of defining endpoints and how the app should respond to client requests to a particular endpoint.
+In Express, routing is about setting up endpoints and defining how the app should respond when a client requests to those endpoints.

 Here’s the syntax for defining a route: